What is RDI, and where can I find it??

 Residential address vs. commercial address

-The reason is this: private carriers primarily service business locations.
-The vast majority of their work takes them to commercial and industrial districts of municipalities.
+The reason is this: private mail carriers primarily service business locations.
+The vast majority of their work takes them to commercial and industrial districts.
 While they do deliver to residential areas, it's often outside of their normal routes.
+If they're going to drive over the river and through the woods just to bring you cookies from your grandma's house, they're more likely to ask for a little something extra on your shipping rates to compensate for it.

 That's where RDI comes in.

-Residential delivery indicator (RDI)
+Residential delivery indicator (RDI) meaning in business

-The Residential Delivery Indicator indicates whether or not the delivery address is residential.
+For businesses, the residential delivery indicator shows whether or not the delivery address is residential.
 Pretty simple, right?
 So why would the USPS share this data with you?
 They have an ulterior motive.

 Private carrier 'residential' vs USPS 'residential'

 In other words, for private carriers, an address in a residential zone is a residential address, regardless of the structure's actual use.
-All other addresses are considered "commercial", and pay the lower rates.
+All other addresses are considered "commercial" and pay the lower rates.

 So, if your buddy Greg's poodle salon is a commercial use even though it's located in a residential zone, the USPS will tell you that your parcel will be going to a business location, even if the city has zoned the property as 'residential'.